 "Engaging, funny, real." - Andy H., 7th grade teacher

-- Large group assembly (see below for more information)
+- Assembly or workshop (see below for more information)

-- Includes four programs total (your choice of assemblies/workshops), as well as lunch with students and a small group discussion (book club, literacy circles, aspiring authors, etc.)
+- Includes small group discussion (book club, literacy circles, aspiring authors, etc.)

-All visits include a book signing and Q&A session, as well as bookmarks for every student.
+All visits include a book signing and Q&A session, as well as a bookmark and sticker for every student.

-**Please note: if your school is located over 30 minutes away from where I live/am staying, a travel fee will apply.***
+**Please note: if your school is located outside the Twin Cities/immediate area where I am staying, a travel fee will apply.***

 Presentation (Grades 3-8, best for large groups)

 In this engaging, interactive presentation, students will get an overview of what it’s like to be an author.
 They’ll hear about the process of writing, revising, and publishing a book.
 Abby will discuss the importance of theme in writing, with specific examples from Sticks & Stones and Bubbles.
+She will also discuss the power of perseverance, determination, and believing in yourself and your dreams.
 Students will leave feeling inspired and eager to read and write!